AliceOfSNU/Visual-Navigation/lab8/README.md

 I have used a separate node to perform pose graph optimization in real time. (pgo) This uses the gtsam library from lab7.

-** I will soon be extending this to triangulate ORB features to create a sparse point reconstruction of the teddy bear.**
+### sparse point reconstruction
+using the bounding boxes of Darknet detection results with ORB tracker, I was able to obtain up to several hundred keypoints per frame, which will be plugging into the pose graph.

+../../catkin_ws/src/lab8

 # Installation